-- This Local Rule applies to claims for Scope. attorneys' fees and related non-taxable expenses made in cases assigned to the Standard Track or Complex Track of the local rule governing Differentiated Case Management.
-If a final judgment, including a judgment made under Rule 54(b), Federal Rules of Civil Procedure, does not determine the propriety and the amount of attorneys' fees authorized by statute or by contract, or if the court does not establish other procedures for determining such fees, the procedures set forth in this Local Rule shall apply.
+(a) Scope.
+This Local Rule applies to claims for attorneys' fees and related non-taxable expenses made in cases assigned to the Standard Track or Complex Track of the local rule governing Differentiated Case Management.
+If a final judgment, including a judgment made under Rule 54(b), Federal Rules of Civil Procedure, does not determine the propriety and the amount of attorneys' fees authorized by statute or by contract, or if the court does not establish other procedures for determining such fees, the procedures set forth in this Local Rule apply.
 This Local Rule does not apply to claims for attorneys' fees and related non-taxable expenses which may be recoverable as an element of damages or to claims for attorneys' fees and related expenses for violations of the Federal Rules of Civil Procedure or under 28 U.S.C. § 1927.
+The provisions of this Local Rule also do not apply to any motion which may be filed after the entry of a default judgment or by court-appointed counsel in a habeas corpus matter.6

+(b) Time for Filing the Motion and Responsive and Reply Memoranda.

-The provisions of this Local Rule also do not apply to any motion which may be filed after the entry of a default judgment or by court-appointed counsel in a habeas corpus matter.6 - (b) Time for Filing.
-Where recovery of attorneys' fees and related non-taxable expenses are sought against the United States, the motion and supporting memorandum of points and authorities must be filed in accordance with the time limits set forth in Rule 54(d)(2)(B), Federal Rules of Civil Procedure and 28 U.S.C. § 2412(d)(1)(B).
-In all other cases, this paragraph (b) shall apply. - (1) Motion.
-Unless otherwise provided by statute or court order entered in an individual case, the party seeking an award of attorneys' fees and related non-taxable expenses shall file and serve a motion for award of attorneys' fees and related non-taxable expenses within fourteen (14) days of the entry of judgment in the action with respect to which the services were rendered.
-At a minimum, the motion shall specify:
+- (1) Motions Seeking Fees from the United States.
+When recovery of attorneys' fees and related non-taxable expenses are sought against the United States, the motion and supporting memorandum of points and authorities must be filed in accordance with the time limits set forth in 28 U.S.C. § 2412(d)(1)(B). - (2) Motions Seeking Fees from Parties Other than the United States.
+In all other cases, unless otherwise provided by statute or court order entered in an individual case, the party seeking an award of attorneys' fees and related non-taxable expenses must file and serve a motion for award of attorneys' fees and related non-taxable expenses (along with a supporting memorandum of points and authorities) within fourteen (14) days of the entry of judgment in the action with respect to which the services were rendered.

-6 Although civil in nature, writs of habeas corpus are generally applicable to prior criminal proceedings.
+Although civil in nature, writs of habeas corpus are generally applicable to prior criminal proceedings.